Netherlands in the Eurovision Song Contest 1958: Before Eurovision

-Nationaal Songfestival 1958
+1958

-The national final took place at the AVRO TV studios in Hilversum (the same venue in which the Eurovision final took place), hosted by Tanja Koen.
+The national final took place at the AVRO Studios in Hilversum (the same venue in which the Eurovision final took place), hosted by Tanja Koen.
 Eleven songs and six singers were involved, with all participants other than Anneke van der Graaf performing two songs.

 The winning song was chosen by postcard voting; the full ranking of the songs is known, but information on votes received is only available for the top five songs.